Questions From Applicants

 What is Innocence Canada's procedure for conducting case reviews?

-The goal of Innocence Canada’s case review process is to find new and significant evidence to support innocence.
+The goal of Innocence Canada’s case review process is to find new evidence in matters of significance to support innocence.
 Innocence Canada relies on its staff lawyers and experienced private bar lawyers to ensure that the best advice possible is obtained about how to proceed with a case review and with a plan for finding, if possible, new and significant evidence.
 Our private bar lawyers generously volunteer their time for this important work.

 Read about our Case Review Process.